Learn more about this card and find out how you can apply here.

 This card requires excellent credit.
 A few minor dings won’t disqualify your application, but more serious blemishes probably will.

 - Very Good Sign-up Bonus.
-If you manage to spend at least $4,500 within three months of signing up for your account, you receive a one-time bonus of 50,000 miles – a $500 value when redeemed for travel.
+Available once you spend $4,500 on purchases within 3 months from account opening, you will receive a one-time bonus of $500 Cash Back – a $500 value when redeemed for travel.
 That’s a solid bonus and is good for a couple of nights at a nice hotel or round-trip airfare between most major North American vacation destinations (very possibly with room to spare).
 Many competing cards lack such generous bonuses: American Express Business Platinum ($450 annual fee) offers a bonus worth $400, while Amex’s Business Gold Rewards‘ ($175 annual fee) is worth just $250.

 - Very Good Baseline Miles-Earning Rate.
-This card earns an unlimited 2 miles per $1 spent.
+This card earns an unlimited 2 % Cash Back on every purchase, every day.
 Since miles are worth $0.01 when redeemed for travel, that’s equivalent to a 2% return on spending.
-Capital One’s own Spark Miles Select for Business (1.5x miles) can’t match this earning rate.
+Even the Capital One® Spark® Cash Select for Business (1.5x miles) can’t match this earning rate.

 - No Balance Transfer Fees.
 Spark Miles for Business does not charge balance transfer fees, ever.
 If you’re a new cardholder who needs to transfer an existing high-interest balance from another business card account, this can significantly reduce the cost of doing so.